20af02/Wildfire-Watch/README.md

 ```

 ### Flags
-Wildfire-Watch has five flags a user can define listed as follows
+Wildfire-Watch has five flags a user can define, listed as follows:
 ```bash
 video - A path to an OpenCV video input, which is set to 0 for a local webcam capRate - Sets a capture rate.
 For every specified number of frames, a Google Vision API call will be made